GnaneshKunal/To-do-list/README.md

 # To-do-list
-To Do List in PHP-MySQL (Single page Application)
+To Do List in PHP-MySQL
+To Do List in Node-Mongo